ansible/ansible/docs/docsite/rst/windows_usage.rst

 There are three main ways that Ansible can be used to install programs which
 are:

-* Using the ``win_chocolatey`` module which installs by default from an external chocolatey repository
+* Using the ``win_chocolatey`` module sources the program data from an external chocolatey repository.
+Internal repositories can be used instead by setting the ``source`` option.

 * Using the ``win_package`` module which installs a program from a local/network path or URL